About This Product

-- Discussion questions: Bloom’s Literature features more than 10,000 questions providing research and writing suggestions on a range of literary topics.
-These questions are designed to inspire students and researchers to think critically, delve deeper, and ask (and answer) fresh new questions.
+- Essay topics: Bloom’s Literature features more than 10,000 topics providing research and writing suggestions on a range of literary topics.
+These topics are designed to inspire students and researchers to think critically, delve deeper, and ask (and answer) fresh, new questions.
 Professors can use them in class to spark discussion, as a starting point for lectures, or assign for independent study.

-- Full-text poems: Students and researchers can find more than 2,600 full-text poems in Bloom’s Literature.
+- Full-text poems: Students and researchers can find more than 2,600 full-text, searchable poems in Bloom’s Literature.
 Each poem:

 - Has a corresponding analytical entry in the database available via Search, allowing students and researchers to enhance their understanding by reading the poem alongside criticism of it.

-- Is presented in an easily readable format and is accessible both via Search and from a full-text poetry gateway page users can access via the “Browse” drop-down menu at the top of the page.
+- Is presented in an easily readable format and can be found under “Resources” in the Browse drop-down menu at the top of any page or under “Browse Resources” on the right-hand side of the home page.

 - Authoritative source list: Bloom’s Literature features a complete inventory, by type, of the sources of the content in the database, including thousands of scholarly and critical books, hundreds of peer-reviewed journals and other periodicals, respected image and manuscript archives, famous film and television producers, and much more—sources researchers can trust.